The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki RegexMB.md

-> [!WARNING]
-            Never use the e modifier when working on untrusted input.
-No automatic escaping will happen (as known from [[RegexSB#replace()]]).
-Not taking care of this will most likely create remote code execution vulnerabilities in your application.> [!NOTE]
-            The internal encoding or the character encoding specified by encoding() will be used as character encoding for this function.

 ### ### Perform a regular expression search and replace

 _Searches $subject for matches to $pattern and replaces them with $replacement._